dmg2go/test_/README.md

 # README #
- this is an edit made on remote repository.
-This is a second edit made on remote.
+This is a test repository for tinkering.